 - Assess the information seeking process and product

 Courses at Bryn Athyn that promote IL include:

 - Classroom activities on finding, evaluating, citing, and using information in print and electronic sources from the Swedenborg Library, Internet, and other sources.
 Courses should address question concerning the ethical use of information, copyright, plagiarism, and other related issues.

 - Assignments, course work, or tutorials that make extensive use of the Swedenborg Library, Internet, and other informational sources.
 Assignments should include finding, evaluating, and citing information sources.

 - At least one research project that requires students to find, evaluate, cite, and use information presented in diverse formats from multiple sources and to integrate this information within a single project, paper, or report.

 Online IL Course

-Bryn Athyn’s online Information Literacy course is a self-paced, non-graded course open to all Bryn Athyn students but particularly geared toward students learning English as a second-language.
+Bryn Athyn’s online Information Literacy course is a self-paced, non-graded course open to all Bryn Athyn students.
 To access the course materials, login to Moodle.
+This course is not graded, and you do not need to register for it.
 If you don’t have a user ID, click “Login as a guest.”